Synvani/synvani.github.io/_posts/2024-07-20-kickstarting-chirpy.md

     title: Synvan # the main title
     ```
     {: file='_config.yml'}
-4. Commit the changes made to `_config.yml`{: .filepath}, make sure to follow the [commitlint rules](commitlint-rules) otherwise your commit would fail – write something along the lines of `style: update to _config.yml`.
+4. Commit the changes made to `_config.yml`{: .filepath}, make sure to follow the [commitlint rules][commitlint-rules] otherwise your commit would fail – write something along the lines of `style: update to _config.yml`.
 5. You'll notice that once the commit is accepted and applied, nothing really happens and your website is not up and online just yet (reminder, your `url` should be `https://<username>.github.io`).
 That's because the workflow to **Deploy and Build** the website isn't part of our available workflows!
    ![Workflows missing](3_github-actions_build-n-deploy-missing.png){: .normal w='300'}